NilsCoding/regexdyn/readme.md

 - uses a `Function` to resolve the replacement value
 - permissive, open license

+## new and noteworthy

+In version 2.0.0 the default behavior has been changed so that if the regular expression does not match at all.
+For more details see version history.

 ## origin and development

 This was one of my first open-source projects, published in the early 2010's on SourceForge.